aguinane/blog/content/posts/2018/lower-gorge/index.md

 ---
+categories:
+- Travel
-date: "2018-10-15"
+date: '2018-10-15'
+featured_image: posts/2018/lower-gorge/creek.jpg
 slug: lower-gorge
+tags:
+- Queensland
+- Carnarvon Gorge
+- Moss Garden
+- Amphitheatre
+- Art Gallery
+- Ward's Canyon
 title: Carnarvon Gorge - Lower Gorge
-categories: ["Travel"]
-tags: [Queensland, Carnarvon Gorge, Moss Garden, Amphitheatre, Art Gallery, Ward's Canyon]
 ---

 The actual hikes are all a single path that follows the creek, with a bunch of side paths.
 It's recommend to go to the end first but as we were going with Rachael's dad Mark,